 Here are the main sources of PhD funding in the UK:

 Most PhD students studying in the UK are funded through UK Research and Innovation (UKRI) studentships.
-For a home student this will cover around £17667 per year for living costs each year of the PhD and around £4596 per year for fees in 2022-23.
+For a home student this will cover at least £19237 tax free per year for living costs each year of the PhD and at least £4786 per year for fees in 2024-25.
+A number of these studentships are available for international students, but note that the funding only covers the home level of fees.
+International students will be charged a higher fee level by the university than home students and so will need to find additional money to top up.

 It’s important to note that you do not apply directly to the UKRI for this PhD funding as a student.
 In STEM subjects the funding is distributed to universities who then allocate the funding to individual students.
+You apply for the PhD and the project either comes with the funding attached or you are matched to the studentship by the university.
 The UKRI funding is divided into 7 subject groupings EPSRC, BBSRC, MRC, NERC, ESRC, STFC and AHRC so if you see any of these acronyms attached to a PhD opportunity you will know that it is UKRI funding.
 They all share the same eligibility criteria.

 Institutional scholarships